 #11 Potential Tax Deductions

 In many cases, equipment financing can reduce a business’s taxable income.
-If a business qualifies for tax code Section 179 deduction, it may be able to accelerate depreciation against their taxable income.
-In order to see if your business qualifies for tax code 179, its important that you check with your accountant.
+If a business qualifies for tax code Section 179 deduction, it may be able to accelerate depreciation against its taxable income.
+In order to see if your business qualifies for tax code 179, it’s important that you check with your accountant.